ArpitPy/Profile-card/README.md

-A fancy profile card made using HTMl and CSS only
+A fancy profile card made using HTML and CSS only